JURIS DOCTOR DEGREE: TRAINING TO BECOME A LICENSED ATTORNEY

 Grounded in Core Bar Courses

 Concord Law School at Kaplan University offers a 4-year JD program, grounded in core bar-tested curriculum.
-The term length is 1 year and you must successfully complete at least 22–24 units of coursework in 48–52 consecutive weeks, with a total of 92 units needed to graduate.
+There are 2 terms per year and each term is 24 weeks.
+You must successfully complete at least 11–12 credits of coursework per term, with a total of 92 credits needed to graduate.
 Your first 2 years are devoted entirely to required courses.
 In your last 2 years you will be able to add elective courses to your studies even as you continue to study bar-tested subjects.

 Concord follows the traditional law school schedule in that courses are not completed one subject at a time in isolation.
 You learn to balance the demands of several courses simultaneously.
 This promotes better integrated learning as you progress in your knowledge and skills.